occam-ra/occam-ra.github.io/what-is-reconstructibility-analysis.md

+---
+title: OCCAM - What Is Reconstructibility Analysis?
+layout: post
+---

 ## Overview of Reconstructibility Analysis (RA)

 OCCAM is software developed at Portland State University under the supervision of Dr. Martin Zwick.
 It implements Reconstructibility Analysis (RA), a method developed in the systems community, and which uses information theory to: